Stuart-D-King/smARTy_pants/README.md

 - Loss = categorical cross-entropy

 #### TensorFlow
 I also constructed a standard CNN model using the TensorFlow library.
-In contrast to the two other models, this model did not benefit from transfer learning,.
+In contrast to the two other models, this model did not benefit from transfer learning.

 **Base Model:**
-Three convolutional layers with max pooling
+Three convolutional layers with max pooling and relu activation

 **Fully Connected Layers:**
 - Flatten
+- Dense (activation = relu)
-- Dense (2 layers, activation = relu)
+- Dense (activation = relu)
 - Dense (10 classes of art, activation = softmax)

 **Compiled Model:**
 - Optimizer = Adam
 - Loss = categorical cross-entropy

 ### Results
 All models were trained using an AWS DeepLearning AMI CUDA 8 Ubuntu EC2 instance

 #### Keras ResNet50
 Epochs: 30
 Batch size: 25